SatoshiumAI/.github/code-of-conduct.md

-# 🤝 Satoshium Code of Conduct (Phase003)
+# 🤝 Satoshium Code of Conduct

-Satoshium is being built as a calm, long-term public project exploring Bitcoin-aligned intelligence and verifiable systems.
+Satoshium is being built as a calm, long-term public project exploring Bitcoin-aligned intelligence infrastructure, shared knowledge systems, and verifiable reasoning environments.

 A respectful and thoughtful environment helps ensure clarity, collaboration, and durable progress.